 We became in a way Kajsa’s vice parents, and she came with me to school every day and got to know and become friends with my dear student Nora and her friend Rita who didn’t take French.
 I remember that in art class, Nora’s art class certainly, Kajsa sculpted a very nice little thing, besides doing the fine acrylic painting that is reproduced here.
 I know she still has it.
 So Kajsa who is now a French and English teacher like me, got to see the enormous difference between a Swedish Gymnasium and a U.S high school.

 We went sailing more times in my little Rhodes 19.
 I loved my boat and I loved sailing.
 I think Kajsa enjoyed it too, even though John did not.

 One Sunday we went hiking in the rocky park called the Palisades on the west shore of the Hudson River.

 We crossed George Washington Bridge from northern Manhattan and we got to this wonderful hiking area on the edge of New Jersey and so very close to New York City.

 John and I had made this hike once before.
 The path climbs and descends and climbs again.
 My sister Gun told me years later that Kajsa had said about us “Oh wow, what stamina they had!”

 During the month or so that Kajsa was staying with us, we of course visited New York City several times, walking around downtown Greenwich Village on one occasion, eating sauerkraut and hotdogs from a stand in the street downtown, as I remember.

 And of course we saw some great shows.
 Above all Alvin Ailey Dance Theater at the “New York City Center” on 55th Street, which we saw with niece Kajsa.
-The star was extraordinary Judith Jamison, who soon after that took over the management of the entire dance theater.
+The star was extraordinary Judith Jamison, who later took over the management of the entire dance theater.
 They were all black dancers – and that was dancing!